top of page

 • My value does not increase when I overperform.

-• I am allowed to exist without proving anything.
+• I can exist without proving anything.

 One powerful reframe is turning rigid goals into fun and flexible "quests."
 Think about the heroes journey: They aren't timid or controlling.
 They're curious and persistent.
 They adapt, adjust, improvise, overcome and evolve through the story.
 Every mistake is a plot twist, a detour inviting more excitement and adventure.